LAW-30091 - Gender, Sexuality & Law

 Description for 2024/25

-Module overview: This module will introduce you to issues relating to gender, sexuality and law.
+This module will introduce you to issues relating to gender, sexuality and law.
 There is particular research strength in this field of scholarship within the School.
-The module will approach questions of gender and sexuality from historical, theoretical and law reform perspectives which will provide you with tools to help you make sense of law and its contemporary and historical operations.
+The module will approach questions of gender and sexuality from historical, theoretical and law reform perspectives.
+Feminist and Queer theories as well as a journey back in time to consider the legal regulation of sexuality in ancient Greece will provide you with critical tools to make sense of contemporary law.

 Aims